gradienthealth/pydicom-3/doc/reference/examples.rst

    >>> ds = examples.ct

-The :func:`~pydicom.examples.get_path` function can be used to return the path to an example dataset as a :class:`pathlib.Path` instance::
+The :func:`~pydicom3.examples.get_path` function can be used to return the path to an example dataset as a :class:`pathlib.Path` instance::

    >>> examples.get_path("ct")